 Each business structure is different, and so it is imperative to compare and contrast the pros and cons before making your final decision.
 For example, if you intend to partner with another local investor or entrepreneur, registering the company as a partnership firm is the best option.
 On the other hand, a sole proprietorship is ideal for freelance activity or self-employed individuals.

-Registering a private limited company in Singapore is also a good option since it limits your liability to the business assets.
+Register Pte Ltd in Singapore is also a good option since it limits your liability to the business assets.
 That is, the business owner is considered a separate legal entity from the business.
 One of the directors and shareholders of the private company must be a Singaporean permanent resident.
 New private companies enjoy incentives from the government such as no corporate tax for the first SGD 100,000 and 17% tax if the annual revenue exceeds SGD 300,000.

 Get a Verifiable Address